 The transfer of ownership or the disposal of real estate interests in Belgium is either subject to registration duties or to VAT.
 These two taxes do not apply cumulatively.

-A 12.5% registration duty is generally payable by the buyer and calculated on the basis of the contractual price or the market value, whichever is higher.
-From 2022, a distinction is made in the Flemish region between the purchase of the only owner-occupied home (where the registration duty is reduced from 6% to 3%) and the purchase of a home other than the only owner-occupied home (where the registration duty is increased from 10% to 12%.
+A registration duty is generally payable by the buyer and calculated on the basis of the contractual price or the market value, whichever is higher.
+The registration duty amounts 12.5 % in the Walloon and Brussels regions, and 12% in the Flemish region.
+As of 2022, a distinction is made in the Flemish region between the purchase of the only owner-occupied home (where the registration duty amounts to 3%) and the purchase of a home other than the only owner-occupied home (where the registration duty amounts to 12%).
 Reduced rates and exemptions may apply in function of the nature of the buyer and the type or size of the property.

 A reduced rate (4% in the Flemish region, 5% in the Walloon region and 8% in the Brussels region) is available for professional buyers provided that certain conditions are met, among which the obligation to buy and sell a number of properties within a certain period of time.